schultzla/JavaUMDIO/README.md

 ## Current Features

-* Search courses by course ID and department ID
+* Search courses by various pre-set parameters, also giving the ability for custom parameters
 * Get all available information about a course

 ## Getting Started